Z-G-L/asatp/README.md

 ## How to use?

-Detail see Full_documentation.pdf in document fold.
+See "Full_documentation.pdf" in document folder.